The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

 Don’t go into debt.

 According to Magnify Money’s annual post-holiday debt study, the average American family accumulated $1,325 of debt during the 2019 holiday season.1 Ouch!
 If you don’t want to spend the next six months digging out of debt, you’ll need to stay on budget and avoid putting seasonal extras on your credit card.
 Pay for holiday purchases with your debit card to minimize overspending.
-This way, you can only spend the money you already have in your account.
+This way, you won’t be encouraged to spend more than you have in your account.

 Make your shopping list and check it twice.

 It feels nice to give, but you may end up feeling naughty when a giant credit card bill arrives.
 Before you put two dozen people on this year’s holiday gift list, take a moment to think it through.
-Do your parents really need more “stuff”?
 Would a card suffice for more distant relatives?
 Trim your list down where you can, and then make a list of the people you need to buy for.
 Even better, figure out what you’re going to get each person, along with a budgeted amount you will spend, and stick to your plan.

 Moderate your holiday meals.